AFC-leading Bills overcome elements, beat White, Jets 20-12

 AP Sports Writer

-ORCHARD PARK, N.Y.
-(AP) — Josh Allen threw a touchdown pass and ran for a score on consecutive possessions and the Buffalo Bills persevered through wet, chilly and windy conditions to beat a banged-up Mike White and the AFC East-rival New York Jets 20-12 on Sunday.
+The Bills were so relentless in getting after White, the Jets quarterback was sidelined twice.
+He missed one snap after being hit by Ed Oliver.
+White then missed a series while being evaluated for rib injures after being struck by Matt Milano.

+White returned each time and finished the game before boarding an ambulance for a trip to the hospital for what coach Robert Saleh said was for precautionary reasons.

-Allen’s 24-yard touchdown pass to Dawson Knox in the closing minute of the second quarter led to Buffalo scoring on four consecutive drives, capped by a pair of field goals by Tyler Bass, including a 49-yarder.
+The Bills never trailed in a game during which Allen threw a 24-yard touchdown pass to Dawson Knox in the closing minute of the second quarter and then scored on a 5-yard run on Buffalo’s first possession of the third quarter.

 The AFC-leading Bills (10-3) won their fourth straight since a two-game skid, which included a 20-17 loss at the Jets.
 Buffalo has won at least 10 of its first 13 games for the seventh time in franchise history.